Picovoice/orca/README.md

 }
 ```

-Once the pcms are handled, make sure to release the acquired resources for each chunk with:
+Once the PCM chunks are handled, make sure to release the acquired resources for each chunk with:

 ```c
 pv_orca_pcm_delete(pcm_chunk);